nebur395/Anisclo/README.md

   2. Open a terminal on the root folder of this project.
   3. Run the command `npm install`.
 This must be done the first time only, in order to install the dependencies of the project.
+  4. Use the following command to start mongod: `sudo service mongod start`
   4. Run `npm start` in order to launch the server on port 3000.
   Alternatively, you can also use `node server.js`.